 Having the right balance of milk and food during the early will months will ensure you have a successful weaning journey with your baby.
 I had a really informative talk with Jen Crawford from Doula Care on 'your baby’s milk feeds once you start to introduce solid foods'.
 This is definitely one of the most asked questions I have when it comes to my Weaning Wednesday Q&A on Instagram stories.
 Jen kindly came into the Mummy Cooks kitchen to help us shoot our Academy series on milk feeds.
-So if you want a more in-dept knowledge of milk feeds during weaning then check out or on-line Academy.
+So if you want a more in-depth knowledge of milk feeds during weaning then check out or on-line Academy.

 Breastfeeding and introducing solids